Cross sections for coherent elastic and inelastic neutrino-nucleus scattering: Results and Discussion

-After validating our approach, we make predictions for the weak form factor of $^{40}$Ar in Fig.~\ref{Fig:arfw}.
+After validating our approach, we make predictions for the weak form factor of $^{40}$Ar in Fig.~\ref{Fig:arf} (right).
 There is no data available for the weak form factor on argon yet.
-We compare our predictions with the nuclear theory prediction of Payne {\it et al.}~\cite{Payne:2019} and Yang {\it et al.}~\cite{Yang:2019}.
-We also compare with two phenomenological form factors which are widely used in the CE$\nu$NS community: the Klein--Nystrand~\cite{KN:1999} form factor that is adapted by the COHERENT collaboration and the Helm form factor~\cite{Helm:1956}.
-Note that we also show an adapted version of the Klein--Nystrand form factor that we will describe shortly.
-Overall, the shape and structure of the weak form factor is similar to the charged one, but the position of minima and maxima are somewhat different.
+We compare our results with the prediction of Payne {\it et al.}~\cite{Payne:2019}, Yang {\it et al.}~\cite{Yang:2019} and Hoferichter {\it et al.}~\cite{Hoferichter:2020} as well as with the Helm form factor~\cite{Helm:1956}, the Klein--Nystrand~\cite{KN:1999} and an adapted version of the Klein--Nystrand form factor.
+Overall, the shape and structure of the weak form factor is similar to the charged one, but the positions of minima and maxima are somewhat different.
 In our HF--SKE2 approach the first minimum of $F_{\text ch}(q)$ is at $q \sim 1.23$ fm$^{-1}$ while for $F_{\text W}(q)$ it lies at $q \sim 1.19$ fm$^{-1}$, pointing to the fact that the neutron distribution extends further out compared to the proton one.
-To quantify differences between the charge and weak form factor, in Fig.~\ref{Fig:Ar_wskin} we show the ``weak-skin" form factor of $^{40}$Ar using Eq.~(\ref{Eq:fwskin}).
+To quantify differences between the charge and weak form factor, in Fig.~\ref{Fig:FF_wskin} we show the ``weak-skin" form factor of $^{40}$Ar using Eq.~(\ref{Eq:fwskin}).

 In order to appreciate which values of momentum transfer $q$ are involved at different neutrino energies, as well as to see at which $q$ values the differences in the nuclear modeling start causing discrepancies in reaction strength predictions, we plot cumulative cross sections for $^{40}$Ar at several neutrino energies and for different models in Fig.~\ref{Fig:arcumul}.
 This is defined as the total cross section strength, integrated up to a cutoff value $q_{cutoff}$ in the momentum transfer: